 In the fall, Lanzilotti will be starting a new position as Assistant Professor of Viola at University of Northern Colorado School of Music.
-She was previously on the faculty at NYU Steinhardt.
+She was previously on the faculty at New York University, Casalmaggiore International Music Festival, and Wintergreen Performing Arts Summer Music Festival.
 A native of Hawai‘i, Lanzilotti is a co-founder and Artistic Consultant for Kalikolehua — El Sistema Hawai‘i, a free orchestra program for underserved youth.

-As a composer, this season includes the premiere of her piece birth, death (for obsidian sound sculptures, strings, and voice) at The Noguchi Museum, and Periapsis Music and Dance's first Emerging Artist Residency for Choreographers & Composers where she will be developing a new work with choreographer Wendell Gray II.
+As a composer, this season included the premiere of her piece birth, death (for obsidian sound sculptures, strings, and voice) at The Noguchi Museum, and Periapsis Music and Dance's first Emerging Artist Residency for Choreographers & Composers where she developed a new work with choreographer Wendell Gray II.
 Lanzilotti's debut EP Wanderweg is available on Bandcamp.